 Choosing plant species that could weather a swing in climates was critical to success.
 The Ambius team meticulously selected a mix of broadleaf evergreens, grasses, ferns, and hardier tropical species.

 To secure the more than 10,000 plants needed for the green walls, the Ambius team turned to a Netherlands greenhouse.
 Here the plants were cultivated for months before being carefully shipped to Spain to begin the final two-week installation process.
-Although, many weeks of preparation work and hardware implementation take place months in advance.
+However, many weeks of preparation work and hardware implementation took place months in advance.